How to Sign Up for Medicare (2026 Plan Year)

 How to Apply for Medicare

-Most people get enrolled automatically, but if you're not automatically enrolled, here's the thing about Medicare signup - it's actually pretty simple once someone walks you through it.
-You'll work through Social Security: online, by phone or in person.
-Timing matters, though.
-Sign up during the first three months of your enrollment window to avoid coverage gaps, and your coverage starts the first day of the month after you enroll (or your birthday month if you enroll during your birthday month).
+Most people are automatically enrolled, but if you're not, you can work through Social Security online, by phone or in person.
+Sign up during the first three months of your enrollment window to avoid coverage gaps, and your coverage starts the first day of the month after you enroll (or your birthday month if you enroll during that time).

 Your enrollment window runs seven months: three months before you turn 65, your birthday month and three months after.
 Enroll in those first three months, and your coverage kicks in on the first day of your birthday month.

-Once you're all set, your Medicare card typically shows up within 2-4 weeks after approval, and Social Security sends a welcome packet with helpful info about what comes next.
+Once you're all set, your Medicare card shows up within two to four weeks after approval, and Social Security sends a welcome packet with helpful information about what comes next.

 1. 1

-The whole thing takes maybe 10-30 minutes, depending on your situation.
+The whole thing takes maybe 10 to 30 minutes, depending on your situation.
 You'll set up a Social Security account through Login.gov or ID.me.
 You can apply for Medicare even if you're not ready to start Social Security retirement benefits yet.

 What you'll need: